richardli03/data-science-23/challenges/c01-titanic-assignment.md

     Alternatively, there may have been a few people who for some reason or another were unable to make the Titanic’s voyage after purchasing a ticket.
 Additionally, there may have been people who were travelling under aliases or whose names were lost.
-Wikipedia’s statistic is only an estimate.
+It’s difficult to say which one is *more* accurate, since both of our datasets merely try to estimate the number of folks aboard the Titanic.

 ### **q3** Create a plot showing the count of persons who *did* survive, along with aesthetics for `Class` and `Sex`.
 Document your observations below.